Today, I’d like to talk about what to do if your MLM Company shuts down.

 I had a great conversation with a successful network marketer and close friend yesterday (Herb).
 He asked me if I could write a post about “what you should do if your MLM Company closes or shuts down” so I figured I would do him a favor and write a post about it.
-I figured other people would be interested in this topic as well.
+I assume other people would be interested in this topic as well.

 I should start out by telling you that most companies fail, inside and outside of the network marketing industry.
 Building a successful, long-term company is a challenging task in any industry.
 Just ask any entrepreneur!

 Even in the network marketing industry, many companies don’t make it to the five year mark, let alone the ten or twenty year mark.
-That is one of the biggest reasons I am a huge fan of working with established network marketing companies.
-They’ve already gone through the growing process, worked through the kinks, and prepared themselves for long-term growth.

 I also have a lot of sympathy for the new or inexperienced distributor who joins a network marketing company only to have it close down a few months later.
 This can leave a bad taste in their mouth and make them vow to never do network marketing again.